Novel Writing Software: the tools you really need

 The writers I know almost all use Microsoft Word (with some using free equivalents like Open Office).
 Most agents and publishers expect submissions in Microsoft Word (.doc or .docx) format too, so you are going to need something that can at least save in that format.

-Word 2010 on Windows is ideal for pulling chapters together and editing them.
+On Windows or MacOS, Microsoft Word is ideal for pulling chapters together and editing them.
 It was perfect for me once I customised the ribbon to only contain the features I use, like word count.
-I use Full Screen Reading mode a lot because then I can see two pages at once, and it has fewer distractions when I’m editing.
+I use Focus mode a lot because then I can see two pages at once, and it has fewer distractions when I’m editing.

 One thing that we all sometimes need to do is find the exact right word.
 Built in thesauruses are okay most of the time, but for a really in-depth exploration of the precise word I’m looking for I use Visual Thesaurus.